aderras/ASkDyn/README.md

 Required libraries:
  - HDF5 (Used to save files in .h5 format.)
- - FFTW (Fourier transform package used in computing dipole-dipole interaction.)
+ - FFTW (Fourier transform package used in computing dipolar interaction.)
  - PaddedViews (Also used in computing dipole-dipole interaction.)
  - LinearAlgebra (Used for vector operations.)
  - Distributed (To parallelize.)